Who Is Chief Giddy Aunt?

 Before she was a giddy aunt, Chief Giddy Aunt Nikki Johnston was a Fairy Queen.
 Really.
 She was.

-Long, long ago, last century, Nikki started one of the first fairy shops in Queensland, Fairies on the Downs.
-Back then she was known as Fairy Queen NikkleTikkle and wore wings to work every day.
-But she wasn't always a Fairy Queen.
-Nikki has worked in children's theatre, written children's books, told stories and taught preschoolers and adults (not usually at the same time).
-She has also worked for Australian charities promoting child health and safety.
+Long, long ago, last century, Nikki started one of the first fairy shops in Queensland, Fairies on the Downs , was called Fairy Queen NikkleTikkle and wore wings to work.
+However Nikki wasn't always a Fairy Queen; she has worked in children's theatre, written children's books, told stories and taught preschoolers and adults.
+She has also worked and volunteered for Australian child health and safety charities.
 Her life has been a mix of the important things in life; education, child protection and health, with the other important things in life; fairies, story-telling and sparkly jewels.
-The unifying theme has been a desire to see things a little differently, and to understand and connect through the stories of our lives.
+The unifying theme has been making a change, understanding and connecting through our stories.

 These days, Chief Giddy Aunt Nikki designs the original Oh My Giddy Aunt Jewellery

 , works with other designing artists and elves, and sources traditional keepsakes for the collection.

 CGA Nikki loves bringing ideas to life: she has been doing it for a very long time.
 She is pictured here with one of the first recorded examples of very early Giddy Jewellery Design.
 To the untrained eye it may look like an off-cut piece of plumbing pipe, but to a very young Giddy Aunt, it was a truly glamorous bangle specially designed for the grand occasion of a first school photo.